Lake Hughes, California: Government and associations

 Rock Inn, Lake Hughes.
-A notable water hole since 1929.
+A notable 'watering hole' since 1929.

 The Los Angeles County Sheriff's Department (LASD) operates the Palmdale Station in Palmdale, serving Lake Hughes.

 Lake Hughes has its own community town council, The Lakes Town Council, which meets twice a month at the Lakes Community Center.
 The council helps plan community events (such as the yearly 49ers day festival and parade), hosts socials and mixers, and works with Los Angeles County officials on community planning and community standards.

 There are many clubs and associations within the Lake Hughes and Elizabeth Lake area.
 The most prominent is the Ranch Club, the town's country club and golf course.
 It has been open for over 60 years.
 The 8,400 sqft clubhouse incorporates the historic Frakes homestead of Samuel H. T. Frakes and Almeda Mudgett Frakes which was once a way station along the old stagecoach route.
 Others include the Lakes Women's Club, The Go for Fun Club, Lakes And Valleys Conservancy Group, Lakes & Valleys Art Guild, Fire Safe Council and the Lakes Baseball & Softball Teams.